AdaCompNUS/INVIGORATE/readme.md

 ```

 ## MAttNet and VMRN
+Both MAttNet and VMRN requires pytorch 0.4 and cuda 9.0.
+You can setup the environment on your own or use our provided docker.
 We provide a docker to run MAttNet and VMRN.
-It contains a conda environment called torch_old that contains cuda 9.0 and pytorch 0.4.
+It contains a conda environment called **torch_old** that contains cuda 9.0 and pytorch 0.4.

 1. Install [docker](https://docs.docker.com/engine/install/ubuntu/)
 2. Follow the [official instruction](https://github.com/NVIDIA/nvidia-docker) to install nvidia-docker.
 This allows docker to use your GPU.